After blogging for over ten years, I realize that I never defined what automation testing is.

 IBM Rational Functional Tester

 Like most companies, IBM’s test portfolio has grown with the acquisition of tools like Rational and Green Hat.
-It appears that much of the strength of its functional test tools comes from its support of numerous technologies including Windows, Mac, and mobile platforms.
+It appears that much of the strength of rational functional tester comes from its support of numerous technologies including Windows, Mac, and mobile platforms.

 Tricentis – Self-billed as “the continuous testing company,” which is in line with Gartner’s finding that one of its strengths is its extensive efforts to support Agile testing and continuous improvement processes.